zicna/routing-nested-resources-reading/README.md

 end
 ```

 Now we're getting into messy territory.
-Our `comments_path` helper is now `author_post_comments_path`, our URL is `/authors/1/posts/1/comments`, and we have to handle for that filtering in our controller.
+Our `comments_path` helper is now `author_post_comments_path`, our URL is `/authors/1/posts/1/comments`, and we have to handle that filtering in our controller.

 But if we lean on our old friend Separation of Concerns, we can conclude that a post's comments are not the concern of an author and therefore don't belong nested two levels deep under the `:authors` resource.